BenCarter44/JonahProjectVR/README.md

 To download:
 - Clone the [repository](https://github.com/BenRobotics101/BibleProjectVR)
-- When you clone it, it will appear to "hang" when pulling.
-It will work!
-When it is "hanging" is really when it is downloading the large assets from the Git LFS.
-The failure to see feedback is a bug present in Git LFS.
+- After you clone it, see the important note below.
 - Build Settings should be up to date.
 Should be able to simply press build and run.
 - The scenes may not appear immediately on project load, so you may have to go the scene asset of your choosing in the `Assets/Scenes/` folder.

 **ONE IMPORTANT NOTE: There is one file that is "too big" for git.
 To solve that, you will find a map.obj.zip in the Assets/Models/Buildings/gcumap5/ folder.
-Please unzip this after cloning.**
+Please unzip this after cloning and BEFORE opening it in Unity. the map.obj just goes in the folder as the zip.**

 ---
 ## To Install